 Aldrich CPAs + Advisors LLP

-Tracy Allen brings 20 years of experience focusing in construction accounting and leads Oregon’s construction industry practice.
-She provides attest work and consulting services such as cash-flow management, operational reviews, systems and process reviews, as well as succession planning to her clients.
+Tracy Allen brings 20 years of experience focusing on construction accounting and leads Oregon’s construction industry practice.
+She provides attest work and consulting services such as cash-flow management, operational reviews, systems and process reviews, and succession planning to her clients.
 Tracy holds her CCIFP® designation in the construction industry.
-She is honored to...
+She is honored to be an American Institute of...
 Read more Tracy Allen, CPA, CCIFP®

 - Audits, reviews and compilations